Ortham/ortham.github.io/content/posts/2024-05-13-secure-boot-linux.md

 Now that Secure Boot using a UKI is set up, you can configure FDE decryption to use TPM + PIN and bind it to TPM PCRs so that the TPM only allows access to the encryption key if the correct PIN is provided and the TPM PCRs have their expected values.

-The standard PCRs and those used by Linux are documented [here](https://uapi-group.org/specifications/specs/linux_tpm_pcr_registry/).
+The standard PCRs and those used by Linux are [documented](https://uapi-group.org/specifications/specs/linux_tpm_pcr_registry/) by the UAPI Group.
 Those of interest to me are:

 - 7 (Secure Boot)
 - 11 (all components of UKIs)